korthout/Cantis/README.md

 Cantis also generates its own [glossary](glossary.txt).

 ## Install
-In order to use the `@GlossaryTerm` annotation, you must add a dependency to `cantis` to your project:
+In order to use the `@GlossaryTerm` annotation, you can add a dependency to `cantis` to your project:

 Maven: